Homeless Housing Assistance Program (HHAP)

 There is currently no separate funding for HHAP MRT, as in past rounds.
 Projects that wish to serve MRT targeted populations may apply for regular HHAP.

 The 2015 RFP remained open continuously through December of 2016, supplemented by FY 2016 funds.
 At that time HHAP closed for new applications for six months.
 In 2017, all funding was awarded by October due to increased demand generated by ESSHI.
+Because of pent-up demand fueled by the Empire State Supportive Housing Program, the funding was quickly committed.
+As of the December HHAC meeting, all funding has been committed for the current fiscal year.

 For More Information